-To help you facilitate conversations about this population, we’ve rounded up a few quick facts about adult learners.
+We’ve rounded up a few quick facts about adult learners—check them out below.

 Who they are

+Typically, adult learners—sometimes called “non-traditional students,” although that definition is fading from the vernacular—are defined as students aged 25 or older.
 Adult learners are diverse because adults are diverse.
-Adult learners could be Baby Boomers or millennials, veterans, parents, career changers, and more.
-They have varying levels of prior experience with college—they might have no experience with higher ed, might have taken a few classes online or in-person, or might have completed multiple degrees.
+Adult learners can be Baby Boomers or Gen Z, career changers, veterans, parents, caretakers of elderly parents, and more.
+Adult learners may have no experience with higher ed, may have taken a few undergraduate classes online or in-person, or may have completed multiple graduate degrees.

 What they want from college

 It’s no secret that most adult learners pursue higher education with the hopes of changing careers, advancing in their current career, increasing their earning potential, or to stay competitive in their current field.
 For this reason, it’s critical that adult-serving programs confer the skills employers most commonly seek in program graduates.

 But not all adult learners are looking to higher ed to advance their careers.
 In our 2023 survey of adult learners, 30% said they want to further their education to pursue their passions, while more than a quarter of students said they seek additional education to help make a difference in the world.
 Whatever a student’s motivations for enrollment might be, it’s important that enrollment marketing teams understand student intent and can tailor marketing messages accordingly.

 For adult learners, the weight of career, family, and other personal obligations can make college especially difficult to navigate.
 Additionally, many of the support services available to first-time, full-time undergraduate students aren’t designed with adult learners in mind.
 For example, career counseling, financial aid, and other support services may be unavailable via virtual appointment or only open during traditional business hours—making them difficult for working professionals, parents, and others to access.